kristenstarr/februaryDO/README.md

 1. All Tests Passing with regard to test harness with low concurrency.
 2. Modularized solution with 4 packages : data/err/input/operation
 3. Testing files in place beside main files in each package.
+4. Concurrency of 130 reached

 ## Future Plans

 ### Required
-- Connection management : Rate limiting, identifying spammy clients, solve for high concurrency case.
+- Connection management : Rate limiting, identifying spammy clients.
 - Input validation improvement using regex and sanitization.
 - Business logic algorithm optimized, DRY principle, made readable.
 - In memory data store and optimized locking - do we really need to lock the entire in memory cache?